junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Turn that off, Cas!
 It's burning you up!"
 Dean yells at him, shaking him a little.

 Cas closes his eyes tiredly.
 His wings disappear, so do the eyes and light.
-The rooftop sudden looks as dark as the night.
+The rooftop suddenly looks as dark as the night.
 They realize the power of the whole city has been cut.
 The city that never sleeps has become the city of darkness.

 "I'm sorry," Cas staggers when he tries to stand still by himself, his voice hoarse and dry, like sandpaper rubbing.
 Dean can smell a taste of bloody iron just being this close to him.
-How many new wounds Cas has added to himself just by lighting himself up?
-Burning away some internal organs without him know, maybe?
+How many new wounds has Cas added to himself just by lighting himself up?
+Burning away some internal organs without him knowing, maybe?

 "Stop burning yourself up!"
 Dean snaps, and Cas winces.
 Dean immediately gentles his voice.
 "I mean you did great, but I need you alive, you hear me?
-Still need you fly us home, remember?"
+Still need you to fly us home, remember?"

 Cas gives him a tired, apologetic look.
 Dean can feel the gaze from the Doctor and River.
 All saying the same thing -- they are probably not going to go back now.